LaraFB/3-ano/README.md

   - US 11: As a student, I want to view the use of my academic scholarship so that I can keep track of the scholarship usage and decide on the best way to manage it.
 [Story Points: M]
     - Task 2: Create methods to notify the user of low funds

-  - US 8: As a user, I want to extract data from reports in PDF and Excel, so that I can share and analyze my expenses.
-[Story Points: M]
-    - Task 1: Create methods to generate and export reports in PDF and Excel formats

   - US 14:  As a student, I want to track automatically reserved amounts, so that I can add recurrent expenses and categories [Story Points: M]
     - Task 1: Design user interface
     - Task 2: Create methods track automatically reserved amounts from expenses